smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #16 - Reciprocals

-You work for a software company that released a 2-player game and you need to tally the scores.
+You work for a software company that released a 2-player game, and you need to tally the scores.

 Given the following table, write an SQL statement to determine the reciprocals and calculate their aggregate score.